 Lingkod Timog was founded by Cecilia Heredia and Irene Sabban, two Philippine

-naval officer wives with the humble desire to provide service to their
+naval officer wives to provide service to their

 impoverished Filipino brothers and sisters.
 "With their gifts of beauty and